dam1r89/ovrlay-img/README.md

 ##TODO

-- changing opacity
+- zooming from the center of the screen
-- zooming from the centar of the screen
+- toggle click through

 ![screenshots](http://i.imgur.com/UhnFddK.gif)